-The district will be providing an iPad for each student to use during the school day according to the implementation chart on the home page
+The district provides an iPad for each student to use during the school day according to the implementation chart on the home page

 of this section.
-The iPad will be free to use in school just like any other educational resource.
+The iPad is free to use in school, just like any other educational resource.
 Insurance is not

 Home iPad Use

 are not required to pay for insurance.
 Full insurance for the school year is $30/student, and there is a cap of $90/family for families with multiple children.
-The only thing required for home use is a signed iPad Usage Agreement.
+The only item required for home use is a signed iPad Usage Agreement.